Rødøya, Alstahaug

 The island is mountainous, especially in the north where the 307 m tall mountain Rødøyfjellet is located.
 The island is made up of a red-weathered serpentinite and chromium.
 The name of the island literally means "red island" in the Norwegian language, a name that was given because of the red color of the rocks.

 The island is only accessible by boat and there are car ferry connections to the villages of Stokka and Forvika on the mainland in Vevelstad Municipality.
 There are also ferry connections to the nearby islands of Mindlandet (to the west) and Tjøtta (to the north).
 The ferry service from Vevelstad-Rødøya-Mindlandet-Tjøtta is included as part of the Norwegian County Road 17, a main highway on the Helgeland coast.

 History

 Rødøya is known for its approximately 5000-year-old rock carvings showing a skier, probably the oldest evidence of skiing found anywhere in the world.
 These are located near the village of Tro on the southern part of the island.
 These petroglyphs were used as backgrounds during the 1994 Winter Olympics in Lillehammer.
-These rock carvings were heavily damaged by vandalism carried out two Norwegian youths in 2016.
+These rock carvings were heavily damaged by vandalism carried out by two youths in 2016.